How to build a smart conversation partner that your customers will actually enjoy chatting with?

 - Act as a helper instead of a collector

 Machine learning algorithms that are part of the technology behind the intelligent bot allow its operator to make sense of streams of data, which is afterward inserted in the same bot to help to improve its existing skills.
-When the bot operator is good at looking at and learning from a lot of data, the bot can, in turn, better perform in its following interactions with users.
+When the bot operator is good at looking at and learning data, the bot can, in turn, perform better in its following interactions with users.

-Users might have very specific and at times complex needs so the technology behind chatbots needs to be complex as well to make sense of those needs.
-As exemplified earlier, human users might ask the bot to fly them somewhere specific at a certain time whereas simultaneously they have limitations on their travel budget or the number of passengers – and they might feed that information to their bot all in one go.
+Users might have particular, and at times, complex needs, so the technology behind chatbots needs to be complex as well to make sense of those needs.
+As exemplified earlier, human users might ask the bot to fly them somewhere specific at a particular time whereas simultaneously they have limitations on their travel budget or the number of passengers – and they might feed that information to their bot all in one go.
 How to include and make sense of all of those wishes?

 It is argued that the smart bot has the human capability of gaining information efficiently or at least as efficiently as its human operator, as discussed above.
-To be efficient means that the bot is assisted to understand the intention of each request it receives and by making connections between them can respond most appropriately to all user needs at once.
+To be efficient means that the bot is assisted in understanding the intention of each request it receives and by making connections between them can respond most appropriately to all user needs at once.

-One could argue that users’ needs have a strong connection to their environment or the context they are situated in.
-Therefore, understanding this context is extremely important if the bot wants to give people a good experience.
+One could argue that users’ needs have a strong connection to their environment or the context they are situated within.
+Therefore, understanding this context is extremely important if the bot wants to give people a pleasant experience.

-Before the bot can perform a certain task, it needs to integrate with the physical and linguistic environment of the conversation in order to receive the information required.
-It is not only the capability of receiving data that matters but rather the importance of understanding what kind of requests and intentions certain environments trigger in users.
-BotXO’s chatbots are built as environment-sensitive, which means that they are operated to serve their users best depending on the specific time, channel and behavior.
+Before the bot can perform a particular task, it needs to integrate with the physical and linguistic environment of the conversation to receive the information required.
+It is not only the capability of receiving data that matters but rather the importance of understanding what kind of requests and intentions specific environments trigger in users.
+BotXO’s chatbots are built as environment-sensitive, which means that they are operated to serve their users best depending on the specific time, channel, and behavior.

 A bot whose operator thinks sharp does not just understand the environment the user resides in, but it goes a step further.
 The smart bot makes a decision based on how it interprets the acquired knowledge.
 According to Maruti Techlabs, this decision is made by leveraging pre-existing knowledge of the user and new knowledge the same user is continuously conveying to the bot.
 The smart bot achieves a decision by the use of neural networks in machine learning.

-Once the bot has taken the environment-sensitive decision(s), it has to properly react to keep the user engaged in the conversation.
+Once the bot has taken the environment-sensitive decision(s), it has to react to keep the user engaged in the conversation properly.
 By that point, the smart or intelligent bot should know what to respond to the user.
-Progress towards the pre-defined goal of the interaction can be reached once the smart bot has gone through this sense-think-act cycle.
+Progress towards the pre-defined goal of the interaction is reachable once the smart bot has gone through this sense-think-act cycle.

-Besides being multilingual, smart bots, like the ones customers can build in the BotXO platform, correct your spelling and recognize names.
-They use algorithms that help them to do checks for misspellings, look up names of persons, companies or places as well as to divide users’ sentences into different substitutes with the aim to find a link between them.
+Besides being multilingual, smart bots, like the ones customers can build in the BotXO platform, correct your spelling, and recognize names.
+They use algorithms that help them to do checks for misspellings, look up names of persons, companies, or places as well as to divide users’ sentences into different substitutes to find a link between them.

-As a result of NLU, bots are able to understand the intent of their users’ sentences.
+As a result of NLU, bots can understand the intent of their users’ sentences.
 Altogether, this knowledge helps the bot to reach its users in a more efficient way where interactions between the two become similar to interactions between two humans.

-What makes smart bots extra cool and intelligent is their ability to decide what mood their users are in!
+What makes smart bots extra cool and intelligent is their ability to understand what mood their users are in!
 They do that through sentiment analysis as part of Natural Language Understanding, while this feedback, which is provided by users, enables to sensitize the bot’s responses.
 The smarter the bot, the better it has become at deciding whether its user is dealing with a small issue or a very urgent problem that needs a solution.
-This relates back to understanding the language and the context of the conversation that allow the bot to decide the mood chatbot users are in.
+It relates to understanding the language and the context of the conversation that allows the bot to decide the mood chatbot users are having.

-Sentiment analysis also allows to measure how users feel about the bot, which is beneficial for fitting the bot to people’s mood.
-According to Jens Dahl Møllerhøj, Lead Data Scientist at BotXO, “being able to measure how happy customers are with the bot means we know how to change the bot to move into the right direction“.
+Sentiment analysis also allows measuring of how users feel about the bot, which is beneficial for fitting the bot to people’s mood.
+According to Jens Dahl Møllerhøj, Lead Data Scientist at BotXO, “being able to measure how happy customers are with the bot means we know how to change the bot to move into the right direction.“

 Most humans would agree that real conversation is rarely limited to achieving just one response or one goal.
-Humans are social beings so besides exchanging relevant information they might try to have a little fun with their bot.
+Humans are social beings, so besides exchanging relevant information, they might try to have a little fun with their bot.
 Therefore, to have more stimulating conversations, the smart bot should integrate social talk into the conversation.
-This can give the conversation a lighter and more natural form.
-Enriching a chatbot with a “personality” (as close to a “person” as it can get) might enable the bot to better engage its users.
+It can give the conversation a lighter and more natural form.
+Enriching a chatbot with a “personality” (as close to a “person” as it can get) might enable the bot to engage its users better.

-Having all of the above in mind, the biggest takeaway about the difference between dumb and smart chatbots is that the first act as collectors whereas the second act as helpers instead.
-This is indicated by tech professionals from Maruti Techlabs believe that “a chatbot acting as a helper is considered to be smarter than the chatbot that serves as a collector”.
+Having all of the above in mind, the biggest takeaway about the difference between dumb and smart chatbots is that the first act as collectors, whereas the second act as helpers.
+Tech professionals from Maruti Techlabs indicate that “a chatbot acting as a helper is considered to be smarter than the chatbot that serves as a collector.”

-This means that the smart AI chatbot lets the user lead the conversation while through its operator, it learns from the user as much as it can.
+It means that the smart AI chatbot lets the user lead the conversation while through its operator, it learns from the user as much as it can.
 So, the more data it receives, the better!
-Thereafter, the smart bot can show off its Natural Language Understanding power with the aim to assist its users closer to the users’ needs and desired goals.
+After that, the smart bot can show off its Natural Language Understanding power to assist its users closer to the users’ needs and desired goals.